-The Council has officers authorised under the Environment Protection Act (1970) to investigate illegally dumped rubbish.
+Council officers are authorised under the Environment Protection Act (1970) to investigate illegally dumped rubbish.
 Your call can be treated confidentially.

-Alternatively, if you witness somebody illegally dumping their rubbish, you can phone the 24-hour EPA pollution hotline on 1300 EPA VIC (1300 372 842) or report online, visit EPA Victoria.
+Alternatively, if you witness somebody illegally dumping their rubbish, you can report it online to the EPA or phone the 24-hour EPA pollution hotline on 1300 372 842.

 If it is your rubbish, it is your responsibility.